 - Real-time visibility and collaboration across all trading partners, to drive faster, highly efficient and more profitable decisions.

-All these capabilities and more are delivered on the network, allowing all parties (e.g. restaurant managers and planners, distributors, suppliers and carriers) to have access to real-time data and alerts, and optimize the entire process, from forecasting to ordering, shipping and receiving.
+All these capabilities and more are delivered on the network, providing real-time data and alerts to all parties (e.g. restaurant managers and planners, distributors, suppliers and carriers).
+It also enables all parties to optimize the entire process, from forecasting to ordering, shipping and receiving.